C2DH/maison-du-son/_objects/philips156ubv.md

 **Unknown date in 1942 in Eindhoven:**
 So, I'm supposed to contribute to the war?
 What exactly my mission is and where I will be sent is not yet clear to me.
 However, I don't think it will be a particularly important role, my appearance is too plain for that.
 I'm just a wooden box with buttons.
 I cannot deny a certain jealousy towards the Volksempfänger or the Torn.E.b..
 Both have been in service much longer and already from their appearance, you can see their importance.
 One is a metal field radio with various connections, buttons, and displays, suitable for field use.
 The other, on the other hand, is a simple piece of furniture that has its importance on the home front.
 It's hard to know my place and the meaning of my existence in this whole situation

+**A few days later:**
+Today I was finally enlightened about what my mission is.
+I almost blew my loudspeaker; I actually have to go to the front.
+I am supposed to ensure that the morale of the soldiers at the front is kept up.
+In addition, it is important for the further course of the war to form a fighting community.
+I'm supposed to be responsible for these tasks, but I only get more precise details when I'm at the front.